3 Things Offline Workers Need From Your Recognition Program

 With turnover rates of up to 500% per year among offline workers, organizations must make meaningful cultural changes in order to improve the employee experience for these workers.
 And the best place to start is by understanding who these employees are and what their high-level needs are.

 The vast majority (80%) of frontline, offline, and deskless workers lack access to the tools, technologies, and opportunities they need to advance in their careers and shape their workplace experiences.
-This group of employees represents the majority of the global workforce, and they operate in virtually every industry, from healthcare and hospitality to retail and real estate.
+This group of employees represents the majority of the global workforce, and they operate in virtually every industry, from healthcare and hospitality to retail and mining.

 Because offline workers are removed from corporate culture, their voices are often missing from decision-making that affects them, and their efforts and ideas are less visible than those of their online, corporate counterparts.
 Combined, these issues result in low engagement and high turnover rates.